enzosanfilippo/ski-deformation/README.md

 1. Open the geometry files in your favorite CAD/FEA software.
 2. Apply boundary conditions and load cases as you wish.
 3. Compare numerical deflections with the provided experimental data.
-4. Use the results to validate or refine the material model and try to approach the experiment results!
+4. Use the results to validate or refine the material model and try to approach the experimental results!

 ---